datanav/docs/databrowser-auth.rst

 JWT authorization
 ~~~~~~~~~~~~~~~~~
-Once the user has been authenticated with a JWT, authorization is done by looking at the documents in the solr database (see the [Authorization](#solr-authorization) section for details).
+Once the user has been authenticated with a JWT, authorization is done by looking at the documents in the solr database (see the :ref:`Authorization <databrowser_authorization_via_solr>` section for details).

 In addition, if the JWT grants the user the "group:Admin" role, the user will be allowed to see all the solr documents and to edit the databrowser configuration.